-All applicants are required to attend program orientation sessions for each degree program or engage in a comparable consultation with the appropriate graduate program director and obtain and review any written materials provided for orientation.
+All applicants are required to attend program orientation sessions for each degree program or engage in a comparable consultation with the director and obtain and review any written materials provided for orientation.
 Each graduate degree program has its own handbook, which applicants are required to read and sign before being fully admitted to the program.